lbc-team/foundry-book-in-chinese/src/reference/cli/forge/snapshot.md

           [aliases: mp]

       --no-match-path <GLOB>
           Only run tests in source files that do not match the specified glob pattern

           [aliases: nmp]

+      --no-match-coverage <REGEX>
+          Only show coverage for files that do not match the specified regex pattern

+          [aliases: nmco]

+      --rerun
+          Re-run recorded test failures from last run.
+If no failure recorded then regular test run is performed

 EVM options:
   -f, --fork-url <URL>
           Fetch state over a remote endpoint instead of starting from an empty state.

           If you want to fetch state from a specific block number, see --fork-block-number.

           [aliases: rpc-url]